nadhirahrafidz/db_cw/README.md

 Reference: https://www.youtube.com/watch?v=svlcIIp-S9w&ab_channel=TechOpenS.

 #### About docker-compose.yml
 Compose is a tool for defining and running multi-container Docker applications.
-The file creates containers for the following services (images):
+The file creates containers for the following services:
+1. Preprocessing
-1. MySQL (version 8)
+2. MySQL (version 8)
-2. PHP-apache webserver (which is built from the Dockerfile in ./LAMPcontainer)
+3. PHP-apache webserver (which is built from the Dockerfile in ./LAMPcontainer)
-3. phpmyadmin
+4. phpmyadmin

+- Preprocessing container runs preprocess.py which prepares the datasets in ml-latest-small before populating the tables.
+- The MySQL container will not run until the preprocessing container has ran preprocess.py.
-- You don't need to manually download these images from Docker Hub, the docker-compose file will automatically do that for you
+- You don't need to manually download MySQL, PHP-apache or phpmyadmin images from Docker Hub, the docker-compose file will automatically do that for you
 - The PHP-apache webserver container & phpmyadmin container have been linked to the mySQL container
 - The webserver's files (eg. HTML files) are located in _./LAMPcontainer/data:/var/www/html_ .
 You can see an index.html file already in there.